-There are always remedies, however, to relieve the pain and discomfort that sunburns cause.
-Here are a few helpful tips and tricks on natural solutions to help heal and protect sun-damaged skin:
+Sunburn solutions work to relieve the pain and discomfort that sunburns cause.
+Read on for helpful tips and natural solutions to heal and protect sun-damaged skin.

 1. Drink Water: Hydrate from the Inside Out